guyleonard/orchard/README.md

 #### Renaming Taxa

-1. [NCBI Taxonomy](ftp://ftp.ncbi.nih.gov/pub/taxonomy) - FTP retrieve 'taxdump.tar.gz' from ftp://ftp.ncbi.nih.gov/pub/taxonomy
+1. [NCBI Taxonomy](ftp://ftp.ncbi.nih.gov/pub/taxonomy) - retrieve 'taxdump.tar.gz' from ftp://ftp.ncbi.nih.gov/pub/taxonomy and put expand it to a central directory (you will then add the lcoation to your parameters file)

 #### SVG Tree Creation